China PMI survey shows growth reviving, but uneven

 Smaller and private firms are still pleading for greater access to credit and investment incentives, which have gone disproportionately to the state sector, particularly since the financial crisis of 2008-2009.

-Government intervention to mask debt problems where they do appear runs the risk of a socialisation of losses, the IHS Global Insight analysts warned.
+Government intervention to mask debt problems where they do appear runs the risk of a socialization of losses, the IHS Global Insight analysts warned.

 "Production can continue (hence contributing to GDP), and employment can remain tight.
 Our fear, therefore, is that whilst activity is resuming, economic efficiency is declining.
 This has negative longer-term consequences."